Universal Outlier Hypothesis Testing: Universal Outlier Hypothesis Testing

 A universal test $\delta: \mathcal{Y}^{Mn} \rightarrow \{0, 1, \ldots, M\}$ will now also accommodate for an additional decision for the null hypothesis.
 Correspondingly, the maximal error probability is now computed with the inclusion of the null hypothesis according to

-With just one additional null hypothesis, contrary to the previous models with one outlier, it becomes impossible to achieve universally exponential consistency {\em even with the knowledge of the typical distribution.} This pessimistic result reaffirms that our previous finding that universally exponential consistency is attained for the models with one outlier is indeed quite surprising.
+With just one additional null hypothesis, contrary to the previous models with one outlier, it becomes impossible to achieve universally exponential consistency {\em even with the knowledge of the typical distribution.}

-\tdbblue{ \begin{proposition} For the \tmred{ setting} with the additional null hypothesis, there cannot exist a universally exponentially consistent test even when the typical distribution is known. \end{proposition} }
+\begin{proposition} For the setting with the additional null hypothesis, there cannot exist a universally exponentially consistent test even when the typical distribution is known. \end{proposition}

 In typical applications such as environment monitoring and fraud detection, the consequence of a missed detection of the outlier can be much more catastrophic than that of a false positive.
 In addition, Proposition \ref{prop-4} tells us that there cannot exist a universal test that yields exponential decays for both the conditional probability of false positive (under the null hypothesis) and the conditional probabilities of missed detection (under all non-null hypotheses).
-Consequently, it is natural to look for a universal test fulfilling a lesser objective: attaining universally exponential consistency for conditional error probabilities under {\em only all the non-null} hypotheses, while seeking {\em only} universal consistency for the conditional error probability under the null hypothesis.
-We now show that such a test can be obtained by slightly modifying our earlier test.
+Consequently, it is natural to look for a universal test fulfilling a lesser objective: attaining universally exponential consistency for conditional error probabilities under {\em all the non-null} hypotheses, while seeking {\em only} universal consistency for the conditional error probability under the null hypothesis.
+We now show that such a test can be obtained by slightly modifying the GL test in (\ref{eqn-univ-detector-2}).
 Furthermore, in addition to achieving universal consistency under the null hypothesis, this new test achieves the same exponent as in (\ref{eqn-err-exp}), (\ref{eqn-constraint}) in Theorem \ref{thm-2} for the conditional error probabilities under {\em all} non-null hypotheses.

-\tdbblue{ In particular, we modify our previous test in (\ref{eqn-univ-detector-2}), (\ref{eqn-univ-detector-U}) to allow for the possibility of deciding for the null hypothesis as follows.
+In particular, we modify the previous test in (\ref{eqn-univ-detector-2}) to allow for the possibility of deciding for the null hypothesis as follows.

-where $\lambda_{n} = O(\frac{\log n}{n})$ and the ties in the first case of (\ref{eqn-univ-detector-null}) are broken arbitrarily.}
+where $\lambda_{n} = \Theta (\frac{\log n}{n})$ and the ties in the first case of (\ref{eqn-univ-detector-null}) are broken arbitrarily.